 5.0 = Reach Ratio

 I call the resulting number the Reach Ratio.
-Reason being, that’s how many people you can reach for every volunteer you have.
+The reason being, that's how many people you can reach for every volunteer you have.
 In that example, you have 1 volunteer for every 5 people.
 Unless something has drastically changed in your church recently- with the way you do church, it takes about 1 volunteer to serve 5 people in attendance.

 Another way to think about is that you need 1 new volunteer to reach 5 new people.